Treatment for Autoimmune Hepatitis

 - mental health problems, such as extreme changes in mood or psychosis

-Corticosteroids and azathioprine suppress, or decrease the activity of, your immune system, which increases your risk for infections.
+Corticosteroids and immunosuppressants suppress, or decrease the activity of, your immune system, which increases your risk for infections.
 These medicines can also increase your risk of developing cancers, especially skin cancers.

 How do doctors treat the complications of autoimmune hepatitis?